ARM-software/arm-trusted-firmware/docs/user-guide.md

 following steps should be followed to build a FIP image with support for this feature.

-1. Fulfill the dependencies of the `polarssl` authentication module by checking out the tag `polarssl-1.3.9` from the [PolarSSL Repository].
+1. Fulfill the dependencies of the `mbedtls` cryptographic and image parser modules by checking out the tag `mbedtls-1.3.11` from the [mbedTLS Repository].

-    The `common/auth/polarssl/polarssl.mk` contains the list of PolarSSL source files the module depends upon. `common/auth/polarssl/polarssl_config.h`
+    The `drivers/auth/mbedtls/mbedtls_*.mk` files contain the list of mbedTLS source files the modules depend upon.
-    contains the configuration options required to build the PolarSSL sources.
+    `include/drivers/auth/mbedtls/mbedtls_config.h` contains the configuration
+    options required to build the mbedTLS sources.

-    Note that the PolarSSL SSL library is licensed under the GNU GPL version 2 or later license.
-Using PolarSSL source code will affect the licensing of Trusted Firmware binaries that are built using this library.
+    Note that the mbedTLS library is licensed under the GNU GPL version 2 or later license.
+Using mbedTLS source code will affect the licensing of Trusted Firmware binaries that are built using this library.

 2. Ensure that the following command line variables are set while invoking `make` to build Trusted Firmware:

-    *   `POLARSSL_DIR=<path of the directory containing PolarSSL sources>`
+    *   `MBEDTLS_DIR=<path of the directory containing mbedTLS sources>`
-    *   `AUTH_MOD=polarssl`
     *   `TRUSTED_BOARD_BOOT=1`
     *   `GENERATE_COT=1`

+    In the case of ARM platforms, the location of the ROTPK hash must also be specified at build time.
+Two locations are currently supported (see `ARM_ROTPK_LOCATION` build option):

+    *   `ARM_ROTPK_LOCATION=regs`: the ROTPK hash is obtained from the Trusted root-key storage registers present in the platform.
+On Juno, this registers are read-only.
+On FVP Base and Cortex models, the registers are read-only, but the value can be specified using the command line option `bp.trusted_key_storage.public_key` when launching the model.
+        On both Juno and FVP models, the default value corresponds to an ECDSA-SECP256R1 public key hash, whose private part is not currently available.

+    *   `ARM_ROTPK_LOCATION=devel_rsa`: use the ROTPK hash that is hardcoded in the ARM platform port.
+The private/public RSA key pair may be found in `plat/arm/board/common/rotpk`.

+    Example of command line using RSA development keys:

+        CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-none-elf-       \
+        BL33=<path-to>/<bl33_image>                                     \
+        MBEDTLS_DIR=<path of the directory containing mbedTLS sources>  \
+        make PLAT=<platform> TRUSTED_BOARD_BOOT=1 GENERATE_COT=1        \
+        ARM_ROTPK_LOCATION=devel_rsa                                    \
+        ROT_KEY=plat/arm/board/common/rotpk/arm_rotprivk_rsa.pem        \
+        all fip

+    The result of this build will be the bl1.bin and the fip.bin binaries, with the difference that the FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
+These certificates can also be found in the output build directory.

 ### Checking source code style